 - How to assess results: Tailwind offers analytics that are easy to understand and let you always know how your Pinterest strategy is going.

-- Tailwind Tribes: Tailwind Tribes are community boards created within Tailwind.
+- Tailwind Communities: Tailwind Communties are community boards created within Tailwind.
 In other words, they’re a great place to share your pins for others to re-pin, and where to find high traffic content for you to re-pin.

-Tribes are currently FREE to use.
-You can join our Facebook Group and you will find an invitation to our Tribes and Pinterest Group Boards in a pinned post.
+Communities are currently FREE to use.
+You can join our Facebook Group and you will find an invitation to our Communities and Pinterest Group Boards in a pinned post.

 Start a FREE trial with Tailwind today.
 No payment details required.